darljed/todo-list-python-api/README.md

 #### Response

 Successful login will return a session key.
 Use the session key to authenticate the succceeding task-related requests.
+See [Authentication](https://github.com/darljed/todo-list-python-api/edit/dev/README.md#authentication) section for more details.

 ```bash
 {